skidlamer/skidlamer.github.io/txt/Readme.txt

 ====================
 A Krunker Full Featured Mod Menu.

-Note: This script supports Violentmonkey & Tampermonkey.
+Note: This script supports Tampermonkey & Violentmonkey.

 Hotkey
 the [F1] key is used to open the menu in game or alternatively the Middle Mouse Button (press scroll wheel)